 All of the Magic Carpet software titles I had the “pleasure” of playing for the sake of researching this article, were developed in BASIC and use PETSCII characters, so this checks out.
 The title screens are quite different though.
 Stroker has an enticing red title, developed with simple graphics, and also comes with a rather weird self-rating of “R”.
 Instead, all of the other Magic Carpet games display simple titles on the main screen, no graphics of any kind.
 But still, Stroker features a whole page of vaguely humorous instructions, which does tie-in with Magic Carpet’s love for the feature.

 On screen there is a face, entirely made with PETSCII symbols, which might be used as a way of controlling the level of excitement.
 The face seems to be quite similiar to those used in a 1980 title called Bets, probably a sign of “quick coding” which does tie-in with the whole “credited to Carr” narrative.
 The more the player is able to work the stroking in the right way and the more the organ will grow in length and the end result (or “Peter Meter”) will be satisfactory.
 All of this does not really mean much in terms of the gameplay, but I guess it speaks to that virile pride of an average Commodore 64 user in 1983.
 A terrible SID tune plays while the player tries to find satisfaction, or rather, try to maintain their composure while playing such a steamy piece of virtual simulation.
+This was also a first, as previous Magic Carpet games did not feature any kind of soundtrack during gameplay (or at all).

 The man in Stroker is also apparently dressed in a shirt, which makes me all the more suspect about the whole masturbation bit taking place in an office.
 Some have even speculated that the act is actually being performed on someone else, because of the different colors of the skin between the face and the “peter”.
 All of this does paint an incredibly sad picture of this puffy middle-aged man, closed in the bathroom of his office, just jacking (off) away the hours, not even looking at anything remotely interesting sexually.